Chouf TV

 Chouf TV (شوف تيفي) is an arabophone Moroccan media company created in 2013 by Driss Chahtane and owned by S W Media, LLC, of which Chahtane is the sole shareholder.
-It describes its content as "web TV" and counts over 20 million followers on Facebook and over a million subscribers on its YouTube channel.
+It describes its content as "web TV" with over a million subscribers on its YouTube channel.
 Chouf TV has been characterized as tabloid journalism and described as an "unprecedented media phenomenon."